e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 ## HOW IT WORKS

 The model mimics the behaviour of cells in various organism.
 Cells communicate via secreting hormones in the environment that they can also sense.
 Each cell follows a set of rules that, based on the environment and near hormones values, leads to a particular action.
-In our case the "cells" are agent (turtles in Net-Logo).
+In our case the "cells" are agents (turtles in Net-Logo).

 Each agent will do a simple set of actions in a repetitive loop.